 C-1/C-3: Provider Specifications for Service

 Service Type: Other Service Service Name: Life Skills Training

 Provider Category: Agency Provider Type:

 Life Skills Training Provider

 Provider Qualifications

 License (specify):

 Certificate (specify):

 Certified as a Medicaid provider of Life Skills Training: 10 C.C.R.
 2505-10, Section 8.500.98.

 Other Standard (specify):

-Verification of Provider Qualifications

-Entity Responsible for Verification:
+Verification of Provider Qualifications Entity Responsible for Verification:

 Department of Public Health and Environment.

 Frequency of Verification:

 Initially and every three years.

-the Medicaid agency or the operating agency Service Type: y (if applicable).

-Other Service

-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
-Service Title:

-Massage Therapy

-HCBS Taxonomy:

-Category 1: Sub-Category 1:

-Category 2: Sub-Category 2:

-Category 3: Sub-Category 3:

-Service Definition (Scope):

-Category 4: Sub-Category 4:

-relaxation and decrease muscle tension incl who is licensed, certified, registered and/or service must be used for an identified medi- service plan.
-A Medicaid State Plan therap The Medicaid State Plan therapist/physician Massage cannot be available under the regu uscles to ease muscle contractures, spasms, increase extension and muscle luding WATSU.
-The use of this service is only available from a provider accredited by an appropriate national accreditation association.
-This cal or behavioral need.
-The need should be outlined in the individualized bist/physician must identify the need this service shall meet with a goal.
-In will monitor the progress towards meeting this goal at least quarterly.

-Specify applicable (if any) limits on the ar mount, frequency, or duration of this service:

-Service Delivery Method (check each that applies):

-Participant-directed as specified l in Appendix E

-Provider managed
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+Service Title: specified in statute.
+Service Title.
+Massage Therapy HCBS Taxonomy: Category 1: Sub-Category 1: Category 2: Sub-Category 2: Category 3: Sub-Category 3: □ Service Definition (Scope): Category 4: Sub-Category 4: Massage is the physical manipulation of muscles to ease mus scle contractures, spasms, increase extension and muscle relaxation and decrease muscle tension including WATSU.
+The use of this service is only available from a provider who is licensed, certified, registered and/or accredited by an service must be used for an identified medical or behavioral in service plan.
+A Medicaid State Plan therapist/physician mus The Medicaid State Plan therapist/physician will monitor the · · Massage cannot be available under the regular Medicaid Stat Specify applicable (if any) limits on the amount, frequency · Service Delivery Method (check each that applies): Participant-directed as specified in Appendix E Provider managed

-Specify whether the service may be provi ded by (check each that applies):
+Specify whether the service may be provided by (check each that applies):

-Legally Responsible Person

-Relative

 Provider Category Provider Type Title

-Agency Community Centered Board (CCB)/Organized Health Care Delivery System (OHCD
+Agency Community Centered Board (CCB)/Organized Health Care Delivery System (OHCDS)

 Agency Program Approved Service Agency